 - Do volunteer work (this has the added benefit of keeping us busy and engaged during retirement).

-- Take advantage of community resources such as senior centers, religious organizations and the events at independent and assisted living facilities.
+- Take advantage of community resources such as senior centers and religious organizations.

-- Organize social activities on your own and include seniors who might be experiencing isolation or loneliness.
+- Organize social activities on your own and include seniors who might be experiencing isolation or loneliness such as a book club or art class.

 - Help maintain a sense of purpose by caring for a pet, church attendance or the pursuit of hobbies and interests.